Taking on staff for the first time

-What do you want your new member of staff to do?
+What is it you want them to do?

 Do you just want an extra pair of hands or should you take a longer term view on how to structure your business and what new skills to introduce.
 Think about what tasks you’re going to pass over and what you want to do that you haven’t been able to do until now.
 Seniority is important too – are you looking for a future manager and someone that can cover for you when you’re away, or someone for a more junior or operational role?